Near Barnsville in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Built about 1930 as the first metering station for the Washington area gas supply, this building was saved from imminent destruction by concerned citizens dedicated to both the preservation of the visible past and revitalization of the railroad.
 On February 16, 1977 it travelled 23 miles by road from Rockville to begin a new existence as the Barnesville railroad station.
 Its rescue and renovation were made possible by:

 Town of Barnesville

 Commuters, Townspeople, Railroad Enthusiasts

 Location.
 39° 12.58′ N, 77° 22.956′ W. Marker is near Barnsville, Maryland, in Montgomery County.
 Marker is on Bealsville Road (State Highway 109), on the right when traveling south.
+Located at the east bound Barnesville MARC Station.
 Touch for map.
-Located at the east bound Barnesville MARC Station.
 Marker is in this post office area: Barnesville MD 20838, United States of America.
+Touch for directions.

 Categories. • Railroads & Streetcars •

 More.
 Search the internet for Barnesvile Station.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 27, 2009, by Craig Swain of Leesburg, Virginia.
 This page has been viewed 819 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on April 27, 2009, by Craig Swain of Leesburg, Virginia.